storm-enroute/storm-enroute.github.io/coroutines/docs/faq.md

 (i.e. separate, independent computations) --
 this asynchrony may or may not involve concurrency (i.e. simultaneously executing, separate threads).
-In fact, Scala Async could be implemented relatively easily using Scala Coroutines.
+In fact, Scala Async could be implemented relatively easily using Scala Coroutines (see examples in tutorial to learn how).

 ### How do Scala Coroutines relate to Scala Delimited Continuations?